deciduously/deciduously-com-rs/drafts/ttt-hs.md

 ### RNG Rover

-What's a game of TicTacToe without a steely-eyed, calculating oponent, ready to squelch your every plan?
+We're nearing the end of the road, here - if you're still with me, I'm seriously impressed!
+We've just got one last part to pull this together - what's a game of TicTacToe without a steely-eyed, calculating oponent, ready to squelch your every plan?

 Well, we're not going to find out here because my computer player is real dumb and plays by dice roll.
 It could be fun to try to make a smarter one - I'm leaving that as an exercise to the reader (read: too lazy to do it myself).